Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 World of Hyatt

-Hyatt allows points transfers between any accounts that are in good standing, but only allows transfers once every 30 days.
+Hyatt allows points transfers between any accounts in good standing, but only allows transfers once every 30 days.

 “A single member may only participate in a point combining transaction (transferring or receiving of points) once every 30 days.”

-The process is straightforward.
+Although the process is straightforward, it is not very technical and requires filling out a PDF rather than combining via a Hyatt app or website feature.
 Access the form on this page and email it to combinepoints@hyatt.com.
 Alternatively, call 800-544-9288.

 Another option for earning lots of points is to hold The World of Hyatt Credit Card or World of Hyatt Business Credit Card.